emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

 ### 2.1 Total Incidents by Type

-"Incidents were grouped by incident_group to quantify the frequency of each category.
+Incidents were grouped by incident_group to quantify the frequency of each category.
 The dataset included three incident groups: False Alarm, Fire, and Special Services.
-Special Services encompass non-fire emergencies such as rescues, hazardous material incidents, assistance to other agencies, and various public safety support activities."
+Special Services encompass non-fire emergencies such as rescues, hazardous material incidents, assistance to other agencies, and various public safety support activities.

 ```sql
 SELECT